andrianllmm/andrianllmm.github.io/_projects/taglid.md

 ## How it works

-By utilizing word frequency lists, a word level language identification algorithm is defined below.
+The basic algorithm is defined below by utilizing word frequency lists.
 This function checks the presence of a word in both Tagalog and English dictionaries and labels its language accordingly.
 This initial algorithm is in line with the one employed by [Herrera (2022)](https://aclanthology.org/2022.lrec-1.225).
-However, to address ambiguous cases where a word is present in both dictionaries such as words like the English preposition ‘at’ and the Tagalog conjunction ‘at’ (and), the word frequency of the word in both languages will be compared and evaluated accordingly.
+However, to address ambiguous cases where a word is present in both dictionaries such as words like the English preposition ‘at’ and the Tagalog conjunction ‘<i>at</i>’ (and), the word frequency of the word in both languages will be compared and evaluated accordingly.

 ```pseudocode
 % Dictionary-based word level language identification